Lying Tricep Extension: Muscles Worked, How To Do, Form

 5. Then, engage your triceps and extend your arms to lift the barbell back to the starting position.

-There are many different ways to incorporate tricep extension in your workout routine to build a bigger and stronger tricep.
+There are many ways to incorporate tricep extension in your workout routine to build a bigger and stronger tricep.

 1. Push Day